buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 you can use two actions to speak the command word of the **staff** and throw it on the ground within 3 meters of you.
 The staff becomes a giant constrictor snake under your control and acts on its own initiative count.
 By using two actions to speak the command word again, you return the staff to its normal form in the space formerly occupied by the snake.

 On your round, you can mentally command the snake as long as it is within 18 meters of you and you aren' \*\*t incapacitated.
-You decide what actions the snake will take and where it will move during its next round, or you can issue it a general command, such as to attack your enemies or guard a location.
+You decide what actions the snake will take and where it will move during its next round, or you can issue it a general command, such as attacking your enemies or guarding a location.
 If the snake is reduced to 0 Hit Points, it dies and reverts to its staff form.
 The staff is then destroyed.
 If the snake reverts to staff form before losing all its Hit Points, it regains all lost ones.

 ### Staff of Power